|

 Mistress Cyllien?

 Yes.
 She seemsI think she needs help.
-From a human.
+From a woman.

 Arinna looked up at him shrewdly.
 Leave it to me, Ori.